teemax88/commands_cheets/PYTHON BASE/9_Функции/args_kwargs.md

 phrases = # Declare the phrases following the output, like in the task description
 # Add a dict of keyword arguments.
 keywords = # Declare the keywords to insert into the narrative.
 The keys should match the named arguments of the cat()
-# Call the cat() function like in example above to print the required output.
+# Call the cat() function like in test_data above to print the required output.
 # invoke cat with some food, phrases and keywords
 ````